Product roadmap planning can be challenging, especially for small teams.

 - Bug reports (and everything else that is broken in your existing product)

-As for the tool to use for this—you’ll need a few (easy!) formulas later, so go ahead and use a spreadsheet.
+As for the tool to use for this: Use a spreadsheet.
+You’ll need a few (easy!) formulas later on.

 The first bucket to tackle is your bugs and bug reports.